bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

    Generate a DOI button in the Citation box

 - The final generated DOI for the workflow results can be found in the ``Citation`` box.
-The format of the citation can be changed from the dropdown menu inside the box, having a large number of styles available.
+The format of the citation can be changed from the dropdown menu inside the box, which has a large number of styles available.
 One of the most commonly used is the ``BibTeX generic citation style``.

 .. figure:: ./Figures/WH_citation.png